Anubhav410/Coursera-R-Programming/README.md

 Coursera-R-Programming
 ======================
-This is the personal notes and the programming assignments that I made during the following online course.
+These are the personal notes and the programming assignments that I made during the following online course.

 A programming course offered on Coursera,
 "R Language"